eslint/eslint/docs/rules/max-len.md

 ## Rule Details

 This rule enforces a maximum line length to increase code readability and maintainability.
-The length of a line is defined as the number of unicode characters in the line.
+The length of a line is defined as the number of Unicode characters in the line.

 ## Options